nachiket/papaa-opencl/cpp-ref/README.md

 # Lenet5 C++ Application

+# Description
+This is a sipmle implementation of Lenet5 Convolutional Neural Net that can be found [here](https://github.com/BVLC/caffe/blob/master/examples/mnist/lenet.prototxt) The model is trained using Caffe and weights are stored in lenet5_model.cpp

+# Usage
 Execute following commands to run the app.
 The app will print the predicted digit and all 10 probabilities.

 make all